What You Need to Know About Business Renters Insurance

 If someone trips and gets injured inside your property, professional liability coverage can pay for their medical bills.

-Liability coverage can also pay for the legal costs and damage resulting from any lawsuit against you.
-However, the affected party will have to prove that it was a result of your negligence.
+Liability coverage will also pay for the legal costs and damage resulting from any lawsuit against you.

 Equipment Breakdown insurance